Hinsberg reaction

 Tertiary amines are able to react with benzenesulfonyl chloride under a variety of conditions; the test described above is not absolute.
 The Hinsberg test for amines is valid only when reaction speed, concentration, temperature, and solubility are taken into account.

 Reactions

 Amines serve as nucleophiles in attacking the sulfonyl chloride electrophile, displacing chloride.
 The sulfonamides resulting from primary and secondary amines are poorly soluble and precipitate as solids from solution.

-PhSO2Cl + 2 RR'NH → PhSO2NRR' + [RR'NH2+]Cl−

 For primary amines (R' = H), the initially formed sulfonamide is deprotonated by base to give a water-soluble sulfonamide salt (Na[PhSO2NR]).

-PhSO2N(H)R + NaOH → Na+[PhSO2NR−] + H2O

 Tertiary amines promote hydrolysis of the sulfonyl chloride functional group, which affords water-soluble sulfonate salts.